burakguzelcomtr/elementor-custom-ticker/README.md

 ### Content Tab

 - **Ticker Items**: Add, remove, or reorder ticker items
+  - Image: Add an optional image with customizable size and border radius
   - Text: The content to display in the ticker
   - Link: Optional URL to make the ticker item clickable
+  - Item Background Color: Set individual background colors for each ticker item
+  - Item Text Color: Set individual text colors for each ticker item
+  - Item Border Radius: Customize the border radius for each ticker item
+  - Item Padding: Adjust the padding for each ticker item
 - **Scroll Speed**: Control how fast the ticker scrolls
 - **Direction**: Choose between left-to-right or right-to-left scrolling
 - **Pause on Hover**: Enable/disable pausing when users hover over the ticker